oKermorgant/ros_management_tools/README.md

 ## Installing

-Run `install.sh -h` to have an overview of the installation options :
+Run `install.bash -h` to have an overview of the installation options :

 - `-d/--dest`: where to copy the folder (default current location)
 - `-o/--opt`: options to source the tool (default `-ros2 -p -k -lo`, see below for the details)